Selected BOGO 40% Off

-Not only are glasses a necessary medical tool, they are a great way to showcase your style and personality.
-Throughout the ages we’ve seen iconic styles worn by celebrities as well as the everyday spectacle wearer.
+Not only are glasses a necessary medical tool, but they are also a great way to showcase your style and personality.
+Throughout the ages, we've seen iconic styles worn by celebrities as well as everyday spectacle wearers.
 Taking a look back through the history of eyewear can provide some fun fashion inspiration for your next glasses purchase (and some good laughs!).

 Origins